cksystemsteaching/selfie/manuscript/state.md

 Before explaining the instructions that implement the body of the while loop we focus on the last instruction that implements the while statement (disregarding the `nop` instruction in its delay slot).
 It is the [`beq $zero,$zero,-10[0x190]`](http://github.com/cksystemsteaching/selfie/blob/d149a48a35817ccb6093f8bdd30fc7637f334a78/selfie.c#L3235-L3236) instruction at memory address `0x1B4` which is in fact used here for *unconditional branching*.
 Since the value of `$zero` is always equal to itself, the instruction unconditionally branches *backwards* by 10 instructions (due to the negative offset `-10`) to the first instruction that implements the while statement at memory address `0x190`.
 In other words, the unconditional branch completes the loop.

-For brevity we are only showing in the above output the first two iterations and the last iteration of the loop.
-Note that the only relevant thing that changes in the machine's state from one loop iteration to the next is the value of `bar` in memory.
+For brevity we are only showing in the above output the first two iterations and the last, in fact, tenth iteration of the loop.
+The profiler even mentions in `loops: 10,10(100.00%)@0x190(~11),...,...` the total number of loop iterations taken during program execution.
+It also reports that they were all done by the same while loop with its first instruction at memory address `0x190`.

+Also, note that the only relevant thing that changes in the machine's state from one loop iteration to the next is the value of `bar` in memory.
 The values of `$t0` and `$t1` also change but are always overwritten in the next iteration and therefore never used beyond one iteration.

-Also, the core structure of a while statement is only implemented by the two `beq` instructions we just explained, that is, a conditional forward branch and an unconditional backward branch.
+Moreover, the control structure of a while statement is only implemented by the two `beq` instructions we just explained, that is, a conditional forward branch and an unconditional backward branch.
 The instructions before the forward branch that belong to the while statement implement the loop condition and the instructions between the forward and backward branch implement the body of the while loop.
 Let us now have a look at the body of the while loop in our example.

 ## Assignment